jt-helsinki/stripe-connect/README.md

 const stripeConnect = new StripeConnect(config);
 ```

-Now start calling operations on the newly created object.
+Best not to place the configuration parameters into code.
+Instead, they can (for example) be placed in config files (remember to add your config
+file to .gitignore etc) or into environment variables.

+The test class gives a number of examples that can be used to help get started with using this api.

 ## Stripe Setup

 Create the Stripe account for your platform as per Stripe documentation.
 Set up the
-configuration object accepts the values taken from
+configuration object accepts the values taken from your Stripe console.

 ## Licence